karlvr/react-redux-typescript-swagger-api-pattern/README.md

 ### Layout

-We add an `api` module:
+We add an `auth` module and an `api` module:

+* `src/modules/auth` the auth module
 * `src/modules/api` the root file for the API module

+Within each of these modules we follow the sample template layout as in the original pattern, with the addition
+of:

+* `functions.ts` module functions
+* `sagas.ts` async redux-saga code
-* `src/modules/api/actions.ts` Redux action creators
+* `selectors.ts` Redux state selectors
-* `src/modules/api/sagas.ts` Sagas that provide the guts of the API interactions
+* `types.ts` module type definitions

 ## Dependencies